What Is Faith From A Biblical, Hebraic Mindset?

 Hebrews 3: 18 “And of whom did he swear that they would not enter into his rest, but to them who believed not?”

-Just as the Hebrew word shama equates both to hear and to obey, the Greek word apeitheo equates disbelieve with disobedience.
-With this in mind, let us read Hebrews 3:18-19 in the Literal Translation:
+Just as the Hebrew word shama equates hear and obey, the Greek word apeitheo equates disbelieve with disobedience.
+With this in mind, let us read Hebrews 3:18-19 from the Literal Translation:

 “And to whom did He swear they would not enter into His rest, except to those not obeying (apeitheo)?
 And we see that they were not able to enter in because of unbelief (apeitheo).”

-Here Scripture makes it clear that to God’s way of thinking you cannot separate belief from obedience.
 In the ASV, BBE, CEV, ERV, ISV, and TLV versions on my e-Sword, the word apeitheo in Hebrews 3:18 is translated as disobey, disobedient, or disobeying.
-But in the King James it is translated this way: “And to whom swear he that they should not enter into his rest, but to them that believed not?
+But in the King James it’s translated as: “And to whom swear he that they should not enter into his rest, but to them that believed not?
 So we see that they could not enter in because of unbelief.”

 1st John 3:4 tells us that sin is transgressing (disobeying) God’s law.
 Hebrews 3:17 talks about those who sinned, whose carcasses fell in the wilderness.
 They were the ones God swore would never enter his rest, the ones who willfully disobeyed, which to God is the same as unbelief.
 This linkage between biblical faith and obedience explains why the author of Acts 5:32 (LITV) declared: “And we are His witnesses of these things, and also the Holy Spirit, whom God gave to THOSE OBEYING HIM.”